hannesd/Gerry/README.md

 > Gerry is a small utility written in Python to crawl Gerrit review instances.

-> **This project is currently under development.
-Tests and a neat README is to come.
-Please be patient with me. :)**

 ## Table of Contents

 - [Installation](#installation)